NordicDev/htmlpage/README.md

 Basic Html Page

-⚠Maintenance note⚠: this project is ment for Git Testing
+⚠Note⚠: this project is ment for Git Testing

 Author
 Raul Ghita